fieldtrip/website/_includes/shared/tutorial/virtual_sensors.md

 The cortical position is expressed [in MNI space](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined) according to the template brain we used for warping and in centimeter.
 Relative to the anterior commissure (AC) the coherence peak position is 3.2 cm towards the right side of the brain, -0.6 towards the front of the AC (i.e., 0.6 cm towards the back!) and 7.4 cm towards the vertex.
 The visual gamma peak is 0.4 cm towards the right of the brain , -8.8 cm to the front of the AC (i.e. 8.6 cm to the back) and 2.6 cm to the top.

 The **[ft_sourceanalysis](/reference/ft_sourceanalysis)** methods are usually applied to the whole brain using a regular 3-D grid or using a triangulated cortical sheet.
-You can also just specify the location of a single or multiple points of interest with _cfg.grid.pos_ and the LCMV beamformer will simply be performed at the location of interest.
+You can also just specify the location of a single or multiple points of interest with _cfg.sourcemodel.pos_ and the LCMV beamformer will simply be performed at the location of interest.
 Note that we have to use subject-specific coordinates here and not the MNI template.

 The LCMV beamformer spatial filter for the location of interest will pass the activity at that location with unit-gain, while optimally suppressing all other noise and other source contributions to the MEG data.
 The LCMV implementation in FieldTrip requires the data covariance matrix to be computed with **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.